Block-Hive/hyperledger_fabric_7009/README.md

 ---

-## 📌 One-Command Setup Script for Hyperledger Fabric
+## 📌 Command Setup Script for Hyperledger Fabric

 To **download, set up, and run Hyperledger Fabric**, execute the following **shell script**: